 It is also important to me to tread lightly on the earth.
 Living sustainably and making it easier for others to live sustainably is an important goal for me.

-My generation have done it our way.
+My generation has done it our way.
 We have had the world at our feet and we have embraced it.
 Blessed by the time and place of birth, this has allowed us time to learn and grow and that life experience is now ready to be added back to the community.

 Health is much larger than our physical health, it’s how we connected to our community and our environment.
 If we get those wrong, we can’t be well and healthy.
 We need to ensure that we keep connected to community and feel we have a role and purpose or we will age faster and lose ourselves.
 Communities are rich, diverse and complex and being isolated from our community as many of us are as we age, decreases the value of the aged person’s life and the richness of the community.